Solutions

 Amazon FBA is the best if all or most of your sales come from Amazon, and you’re selling regular-sized, fast-moving products.

-The number of tasks taken off your plate by FBA is extremely valuable.
+The lower workload for FBA sellers is extremely valuable.
 This allows you to put more focus on other areas of your business, and operate with a smaller team.

 You’re also likely to sell more with FBA, as you can offer the benefits of Amazon Prime shipping, and you’re more likely to rank higher and control the Buy Box.